42 Creative Book Report Ideas for Students

 30. Be a Character Therapist

-Therapists work to uncover their clients’ fears based on their words and actions.
-When we read books, we must learn to use a character’s actions and dialogue to infer their fears.
-Many plots revolve around a character’s fear and the work it takes to overcome that fear.
-Ask students to identify a character’s fear and find 8 to 10 scenes that prove this fear exists.
+Many book plots revolve around a character’s fear and the work it takes to overcome that fear.
+Ask students to make like a therapist and identify a character’s fears.
+Have them find 2 or 3 scenes that illustrate how this fear exists.
 Then have them write about ways the character overcame the fear (or didn’t) in the story.
 What might the character have done differently?

 31. Charm Bracelet Book Report